bigqio/bigq/README.md

 Notes from previous versions (starting with v1.5.0) will be moved here.

 v2.0.x
+- Retarget to .NET Core 2.0 and .NET Framework 4.6.2
 - Major refactor and simplification for better code manageability
 - Separate logic for client and server functions, removed client dependencies within the server
 - Enums where appropriate including client connection type and message commands